Code-Institute-Submissions/CobraKai/README.md

 * Consistent header and footers along each page of the webpage
 * Photos and descriptions of instructors and current champion
 * Interactive map with address and contact telephone number
+* Gallery images
+* Form with clear instructions on how to sign up
+* Timetable which has times of classes